Qatar Airways plans Saudi airline launch

 Baker said the airline was keen to invest in the Saudi domestic aviation market, and this was dependent on a rethink by the government of certain factors.

-National carrier Saudi Airlines and budget airline National Air Services NAS.L now serve a domestic market of around 27 million people, and have struggled to meet demand.
+National carrier Saudi Airlines and budget airline National Air Services (NAS) now serve a domestic market of around 27 million people, and have struggled to meet demand.